Blow-wives

 • Cylindrical, with a flat top

-• Phyllaries (vase-like floral bracts, collectively called the involucre) are hairy and glandular (sticky), 3-8 in a single series (row), each enveloping a ray flower ovary
+• Phyllaries (vase-like set of reduced leaves/bracts collectively called the involucre) are hairy and glandular (sticky), 3-8 in a single series (row), one for each ray flower

 • Individual flowers are tiny and nearly invisible